 Among those attending the ceremony were the bride's five-year-old son, Bruce, from her previous marriage; Dewey Griggs; numerous Braves officials and teammates; and the best man, Vincent Vetrano, a boyhood friend from Endicott.
 About a month after the wedding, the happy couple's new home was completed in a working-class neighborhood on Milwaukee's south side.
 The Logans lived together in that house until Dottie died of cancer in 1989.
 Johnny still lived there in 2008.

-From 1954 through 1960, Logan anchored the infield for baseball's exciting new franchise, the Milwaukee Braves.
+From 1954 through 1960, Logan anchored the infield for baseball's exciting new team, the Milwaukee Braves.
 He earned All-Star honors four times: 1955, 1957, 1958, and 1959.
 He helped the Braves win their only World Series, in 1957.
 The Braves had fallen short of the 1956 pennant by one game.
 On June 15, 1957, however, Johnny acquired a new double-play partner who helped put Milwaukee over the top.

 "When Red Schoendienst joined our ball team," Johnny said, "I went to his locker and hand-shaked him and I said, 'I'm Logan, the shortstop.
 You're the captain of the infield.
 You call the steals, who's covering second base.
 Let me worry about my excellent third baseman, Eddie Mathews.'"